ezchx/reinforcement_learning/README.md

 <img src="https://github.com/ezchx/reinforcement_learning/blob/master/cartpole.gif">

 __(2) cartpole_simple_dqn.ipynb__
-- Similar to (1) except with continuous states - i.e. Q-table is a neural network
+- Based on (1) above with continuous states - i.e. Q-table is a neural network
 - Simulations are saved in a memory object, randomly sampled as a batch, and used to train the neural network
 - Epsilon decays every episode to reduce variability as the network trains
 - Achieves a reward of 200 at 120 episodes